ucsd-ml-arts/generative-text-yifan/README.md

 - For word-level RNN model, batch size = 128, epoch is 30.
 Loss is 3.9978.
 I train this model 30 epochs for 6 hours, so I did not make epoch larger.The text generated below.

-  What did the elephant say to the man Cute My kid wanted juice but I gave him water which he promptly turned into whine when he was       betrayed by his best friend im sick of this condescending parrot making fun of the way i talk walks into a room a doctor walks into a   patients room and decides to update the chart he reaches into his pocket and pulls out a thermometer and says great
+  What did the elephant say to the man cute my kid wanted juice but i gave him water which he promptly turned into whine when he was       betrayed by his best friend im sick of this condescending parrot making fun of the way i talk walks into a room a doctor walks into a   patients room and decides to update the chart he reaches into his pocket and pulls out a thermometer and says great

 ## Technical Notes